 “There is no one fitness level that one must achieve to be with Move Ya Brass,” says Nguyen.
 “We want to cheer you on from start to finish to complete your workout, whether you are running, walking those two or three miles or getting through that Bounce Ya Brass or hip-hop dance/cardio workout.”
 Even children are welcome.

-At the New Orleans Jazz Market’s monthly Bounce Fitness with MoeJo events, participants get a great workout while learning a few classic New Orleans-style dance moves.
+At Bounce Fitness with MoeJo events participants get a great workout while learning a few classic New Orleans-style dance moves.
 “My first objective is to reach people’s spirit and heart, because that’s the most important foundation of wellness,” says founder Marissa “MoeJoe” Joseph.
 Incorporating zydeco and second-line moves, MoeJo’s energetic “danceouts” help participants “shed pounds, get leaner bodies, lift their buns and gain confidence, along with an appreciation for Louisiana Creole culture.”

-In addition to “active tours” of the city, Mohan’s group conducts 30-minute fitness classes at Woldenberg Park and other locations that include yoga, kickboxing and more.
+In addition to “active tours” of the city, Mohan’s group conducts fitness classes at Woldenberg Park, area hotels and other locations that include yoga, kickboxing and more.
 Guided yoga and meditation sessions are also offered.